mbogden/galaxyJSPAM/notes.md

     - [x] Dynamical Friction?
 (Found and modified to work properly)
         - NOTE: Use lnl = 0.15 for best best of tng-target: 67000000350284
     - [x] View TNG pts over time
-    - [w] Viewing particles Together
+    - [x] Viewing particles Together
-    - [w] Look at orbits!
+    - [x] Look at orbits!
 Do orbits of TNG and SPAM match?
         - NOTE: They do not match with default SPAM settings
         - [x] Do simple velocity projection of 2nd galaxy
-    - [w] Play with following variable to get matching tidal features.
+    - [x] Play with following variable to get matching tidal features.
       - SETBACK:  Too many variables to adjust.
 Will need to find an optimize method.
         - NOTE: Based on following: Lars Hernquist.
 N-body realizations of compound galaxies.
 The Astrophysical Journal Supplement Series, 86:389{400, June 1993.
         - lnl